Armageddon (Guy Sebastian album): Singles

 "Get Along" was released as the fourth single on 10 November 2012, and debuted at number 34, rising to number five the following week.
-It was Sebastian's 11th of 12 top ten singles in Australia.
-It achieved double platinum certification in January 2013.
+It was Sebastian's 11th top ten single in Australia.
+It achieved 3x platinum certification in 2019.
 "Get Along" also reached number nine and gold certification in New Zealand, Sebastian's sixth top ten single there.

 Tours

 Armageddon Tour

 Sebastian toured nationally during June and July 2012.
 The 20 date tour had concerts in all capital cities and also in regional areas of New South Wales, Victoria and Queensland.
 Originally scheduled to promote the album after its release, the tour became a showcase for the new songs.
 An extra concert at the Palais Theatre, Victoria was added to film footage for the deluxe edition of the album.
 Sebastian performed songs from previous albums as well as new songs.
 He felt it was the best tour he had done, saying "I pretty much put every cent back into the tour and really stepped up the production and the lighting, it's a lot bigger and better.
 I'm playing some 3000-seat venues and a bunch of them are sold out, so I want to make sure I'm not compromising.
 I didn't want to fall short, and it has come up great, better than I thought."

 Sebastian invited Ben Burgess, a musician friend from the US, to tour with him.
 He performed Fiasco's rap on "Battle Scars" and was also the support act.
 Due to Carmen Smith's disqualification from The Voice she was able to participate on the tour.
 She performed backing vocals along with Gary Pinto, and also the featured parts for "Art of Love" and "Who's That Girl".
 Smith also performed "Armageddon" with Sebastian, as at the time he had been thinking of having a featured artist on the track.
 There was speculation in the media that Channel Nine's The Voice had issues with Sebastian, when The Voice contestants including his own brother Chris were barred from attending one of the concerts.
 Sebastian is a judge and mentor on The X Factor which is aired on the Seven Network.
 Channel Nine blamed it on scheduling and security problems, while the show's producers declined to comment.